ArpiS/nested-policy-rl/README.md

 ## Training

 All of the algorithms in this paper are available in simulated_fqi/train.py.
-To run each of the algorithms (CFQI, FQI, Warm Start, Transfer Learning):
+To run each of the algorithms (CFQI, FQI, Transfer Learning):

 ```train
 python train.py fqi